stateful/docs.runme.dev/docs/configuration/auto-save.md

 If there are more forms you like to be added, kindly let us know.
 We are open to incorporating your requests.

+### Why Separate Session Outputs?

+You might wonder why we have chosen to create a separate Session Outputs file instead of embedding outputs directly into the markdown document.
+Well, here are our reasons:

+1. **Promote Generality for Collaboration**: We believe that cells, including their code and commands (inputs), should remain generic to facilitate collaboration and sharing of notebooks with others.
+This approach is particularly important for version control-tracked files.
+2. **Avoid Version Control Errors**: Separating files prevents accidental inclusion of outputs into version control, reducing the risk of overwriting historical artifacts from previous sessions if they were stored in the same file.
+3. **Enhance User Experience (UX)**: Session files with outputs are not directly opened in the notebook UX.
+After writing the output, Runme may struggle to distinguish between input and output parts of a cell.
+Instead, the UX will prompt you to open the original document (which requires colocation in the same folder) as a notebook or launch the markdown previewer to display the Session Outputs.

+While we are contemplating the possibility of transparently opening Session Outputs files in the future, this may inevitably involve reformatting the original source file as part of the de-/serialization process.

 ## How to Enable Auto-Save

 ### Set Autosave as Default